jeremy-donson/jazz-local-event-promo-2018/jazz-promo-nyc.md

 ## What Is Needed To Begin First Stage

-1. An impressive title to properly approaching venues and sponsors.
+1. An impressive collection os automated online promotional services to properly facilitate event calendars, as well as assist venues and sponsors.

 ---